Advance and Range Weapons

 - Low damage output

-- Have to manage ammo in making sure you don’t go out with an empty weapon or wrong ammo
+- Have to manage ammo and make sure you don’t go out with an empty weapon or wrong ammo

 - Heavy Bowgun

-It’s “Hasta la Vista baby” time with this weapon.
-For those more seasoned gamers you will know that reference.
-If you want to completely and utterly blow your prey apart then the heavy bowgun is for you.
-The heavy bowgun is the hammer out of the two range weapons sets.
-With its powerful rounds it deals a great amount of damage to monsters.
-However, there is a drawback when it comes to this weapon set you will be trading in your maneuverability and your reload speed for this weapon.
+It’s “hasta la vista, baby” time with this weapon.
+For the more seasoned gamers, you’ll recognize that reference.
+If you want to completely and utterly blow your prey apart, then the heavy bowgun is for you.
+The heavy bowgun is the hammer out of the two ranged weapons sets.
+With its powerful rounds, it deals a great amount of damage to monsters.
+However, there is a drawback when it comes to this weapon set, you’ll be trading in your maneuverability and reload speed for the damage output.